nghiemminh/fraud-detection/README.md

 # Fraud Detection

 The objective of this project is to detect fraudulent transactions using various machine learning models.
-Given the highly imbalanced nature (0.17%) of the dataset, the models are evaluated based on their Recall (with a minimum target of 0.9), F2, and financial impacts.
+Given the highly imbalanced nature (0.17%) of the dataset, the models are evaluated based on their Recall (with a minimum target of 0.9), F2, PR-AUC, and financial impacts.
 This ensures that they are sensitive to identifying frauds, while minimizing financial impacts.

 ### Data Description